 Irene is dedicated to supporting musicians' wellness.
-She studied Musician's Wellness with Dr. Louise Montello (New York) and continues her own daily practice of yoga.
-A member of the teaching staff of Music for People (www.musicforpeople.org) Irene also facilitates mindfulness through music workshops using vocal and instrumental improvisation.
+She studied Musician's Wellness with Dr. Louise Montello (New York) and continues her own daily practice of meditation and yoga.
+Irene is a member of the teaching staff of Music for People (www.musicforpeople.org), where she facilitates vocal improvisation.

 Photo credit: MCM Photo - Mario C Melillo